Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If you still can’t get it to work, reach us at 714-855-1717 for help.

 Your air conditioner usually has a shut-off switch by its outside unit.
 This device is generally in a metal box mounted on your house.
-If your equipment has recently been fixed, the switch may have accidentally been placed in the “off” setting.
+If your equipment has recently been fixed, the switch may have accidentally been turned off.

 Blocked Condensate Drain Pan